|

 Reports and combat records of SS-Obergruppenführer Paul Hausser's II.SS-Panzerkorps show, first of all, that Hausser's corps began with far fewer tanks than previously believed and, more important, that they suffered only moderate losses.
 The number of Waffen-SS tanks actually involved in the battle has been variously reported as high as 600 by some authorities, however, on July 4 1943, the day before Operation

 Citadel was launched, Hausser's three SS divisions possessed a total of 327 tanks between them, plus a number of command tanks.
 The SS Corps used temporary divisional markings instituted for the Battle of Kursk.
 This was to confuse the Soviets with unit identification.
 SS-Panzergrenadier-Division Das Reich used two vertical bars with a footer in place of the Wolfsangel insignia (until the fall 1943).
 The Totenkopf used three bars without a footer in place of the Totenkopf insignia.
 The Leibstandarte SS were assigned a marking of two and a half bar with a footer in place of the Dietrich insignia but was never used.
-Credit: the author George M. Nipe.
+Credit: author George M. Nipe.
 Top image: Das Reich Tiger S23 moves forward followed by a column of Tigers in the vicinity of Yakhontov near Belgorod.
-Photo taken most likely by SS-Kriegsberichter Hermann Grönert or possible by SS-Kriegsberichter Friedrich Zschäckel during the early phase of
+The photo is most likely taken by SS-Kriegsberichter Hermann Grönert or possible by SS-Kriegsberichter Friedrich Zschäckel during the early phase of

 Zitadelle in July 1943.
 Note that this is not the same photograph as the more classic photo-shoot of

 Tiger S23 taken moments before by Zschäckel.
 The houses behind seem to suggest the photo is taken on slightly higher ground.
-Middle image: four panzergrenadiers are visible in the background of this photo (mid-left) taken on the same slope as the previous photo.
+Middle image: four SS Panzergrenadiers are visible in the background of this photo (mid-left) taken on the same slope as the previous photo.
 It appears to be Zschäckel standing to the left of the group taking the iconic photo of the Austrian SS-Oberscharführer Paul Egger's

 Tiger S13 climbing the slope.
-Photo by SS-Kriegsberichter Hermann Grönert.
+Photo taken by SS-Kriegsberichter Hermann Grönert.
 Bottom image: Tiger of the Das Reich passes Soviet prisoners of war while it moves forward at Kursk to consolidate the positions on the exposed Russian steppe.
 Footage from Die Deutsche Wochenschau.

 No comments: